azaj01/pipelex/docs/pages/build-reliable-ai-workflows-with-pipelex/executing-pipelines-with-inputs.md

 ## Format 4: Multiple Inputs with Mixed Formats

-You can mix and match formats freely in the same `input_memory` dictionary.
+You can mix and match formats freely in the same `inputs` dictionary.

 ### Complex Example